 Events and trade shows.
-They’re expensive.
+They’re back, but they’re expensive.
 You don’t get enough booth traffic.
 The folks that do come by are too junior.
 It sucks up days at a time.
 The air is convention-center nasty.
 Too much ice cream, too much alcohol, too many almost-all-dudes parties.

 No thanks, you might think.

 But … you have to do the right ones.
+At least the top ones your customers go to.
 You have to.

 Let me give a very visceral example.
 A good CEO friend of mine recently raised his very first $250,000.
 He’s got 15 customers, good customers, but it’s really early.
 And he was trying to decide whether to exhibit at Dreamforce — for $25,000.